Artemoire/VSTotxtensions/CopyCtorCommand/README.md

 It doesn't check for property types and missing property names in the matching class are filled with default values.

-*Important!* Formatting inserted lines doesn't work, if you know how to resolve this issue please submit a new issue on my repository.
-And thank you if you do
+*Important!* Formatting inserted lines doesn't work, if you know how to resolve this issue please submit a new issue on my repository, thank you if you do